Anju Gurung

 Anju Gurung (born 10 April 1994) is a Bhutanese cricketer who plays for the national women's cricket team as a pace bowler.
-She is currently the vice-captain of the team, and a household name in Bhutan.
+She is currently the Captain of the team, and a household name in Bhutan.

 Early life and career

 Gurung hails from Gelephu, a small Bhutanese town on the border with India.
 She first played cricket at the age of 13.
 One day, her primary school sports teacher announced that a new game named cricket was going to be introduced.
 Gurung had not even heard of the game, but thought it had an interesting name, and therefore signed up for it.
 Soon afterwards, she began training and enrolled in training camps.

 Since starting to play the game, Gurung has been surrounded by balls and bats, and has never looked back.
 She has said that she is still involved in the game because her mother has always supported her.
 In particular, her mother never differentiated between Gurung and her brothers.

 However, Gurung also needed to overcome quite a few challenges, and especially the lack of facilities in Bhutan for any form of sports training.
 She just had to make do with the limited resources available to her.